-I have had deer medicine as a wisperer / molfarka (shaman) since I was very young, and when one is bestowed such a blessing, in its real shaman’s form (not shamanic), it is only to learn “the sacrifice” which is about giving up everything, loss of who you are, loss of everything you have, loss of everything in your life even to survive, to prepare for the wrathful dismemberment that real shamans must endure, die and be reborn a million times.
+I have had magical deer medicine as a whisperer / molfarka since I was very young.
+This is not ordinary deer medicine but the more extreme of the shaman’s magical deer animism.
+This is when one is bestowed such a difficult blessing, it is only to learn “the sacrifice” which is about giving up everything, loss of who you are, loss of everything you own, loss of everything in your life, even yourself in order to survive, to prepare for the wrathful dismemberment that real shamans must endure, die and be reborn a million times.

 We shamans must bow to life taking away our children, our support, any spouses, leaving us destitute and alone, for in such places of extraordinary pain, the soul busts out of the body and we then begin our flight, our deer flight, magical reindeer flight, that journey of healing to become a healer.